Search This Blog

 1907 - John Debenham *Read about John's thwarted plans for his pub's closure and for a replacement in a new location in this post here

 1928- ex farmer James Holmes originally from Pewsey, Wiltshire took over.
-He died of pneumonia following an operation in 1932.

-Additional research by Charlotte Day.
+Researched by Kathryn Day and Charlotte Day.

 NOTES - Many Marlow landlords switched premises over time and their family members can often be found running other pubs locally too.